 The rate of the offset was 8% up to the end of the 2019-20 income year, but increased to 13% for 2020-21 and will again increase to 16% for 2021-22 and then remain at that level.

 The ATO calculates the offset using information from the business’s tax return, with the offset amount shown on the notice of assessment.

-The ATO’s Small business income tax offset calculator work out the income amounts to be used to work out the tax offset, and will inform the taxpayer where to include this information in their tax return.
+The ATO’s Small business income tax offset calculator works out the income amounts to be used to ascertain the tax offset, and will inform the taxpayer where to include this information in their tax return.
 It doesn’t work out the tax offset; this is done by the ATO when it processes the tax return.
-A taxpayer can also access the calculator from within myTax.

 The net small business income is the sum of the assessable income from carrying on a business minus any deductions.
 If net small business income is a loss, it is treated as zero, and the taxpayer will not entitled to the offset.

 A taxpayer should not include the following income amounts in working out net small business income: